About Method2Model

 • Stage 0 is anonymous and requires no NDA.

 • From Stage 1 onward, NDAs and data-processing agreements are available when appropriate.
+Governance audits can run in full privacy mode by default upon request (including abstracted patterns).

 • Client data is never published.
 We prefer de-identified or synthetic data whenever possible; identifiable data is rarely needed.